What Causes Excess Dust in a House?

 Like skin cells or fabric fibers, it still can be more or less anything that can dry and peel.
 Books, carpets, rugs, pets, upholstered furniture, and fireplaces contribute to dust loads.

-This tells us that not only is it important to know what causes excess dust in a house and having them in our homes but also what the dust is made of itself.
+This tells us that it is important to know what causes excess dust in a house, have it in our homes, and know what the dust is made of.

 Let’s look at some of the common dust components: